 What are Digital Assets?

 Digital Assets include items such as emails (and their attachments), texts, social media profiles, financial statements, crypto, domain names, even online gaming collectibles.
 Anything stored online or in a cloud somewhere that belongs to you falls under your digital assets.
-And, just like physical assets, they must be properly planned for in your will.
+And, just like physical assets, they must be properly planned for in your will (though there's a line between what details should and shouldn't be included in your will itself).

 This means you can set up people to receive the contents of an online account or app and dictate what should happen with that account, including account closure, deletion, transfer, and more.